To Kill a Mockingbird: Autobiographical elements

 Lee said that To Kill a Mockingbird is not an autobiography, but rather an example of how an author "should write about what he knows and write truthfully".
 Nevertheless, several people and events from Lee's childhood parallel those of the fictional Scout.
 Amasa Coleman Lee, Lee's father, was an attorney similar to Atticus Finch.
 In 1919, he defended two black men accused of murder.
 After they were convicted, hanged and mutilated, he never took another criminal case.
 Lee's father was also the editor and publisher of the Monroeville newspaper.
 Although more of a proponent of racial segregation than Atticus, he gradually became more liberal in his later years.
 Though Scout's mother died when she was a baby, Lee was 25 when her mother, Frances Cunningham Finch, died.
 Lee's mother was prone to a nervous condition that rendered her mentally and emotionally absent.
-Lee's older brother Edwin was the inspiration for Jem.

 Lee modeled the character of Dill on Truman Capote, her childhood friend known then as Truman Persons.
 Just as Dill lived next door to Scout during the summer, Capote lived next door to Lee with his aunts while his mother visited New York City.
 Like Dill, Capote had an impressive imagination and a gift for fascinating stories.
 Both Lee and Capote loved to read, and were atypical children in some ways: Lee was a scrappy tomboy who was quick to fight, and Capote was ridiculed for his advanced vocabulary and lisp.
 She and Capote made up and acted out stories they wrote on an old Underwood typewriter that Lee's father gave them.
 They became good friends when both felt alienated from their peers; Capote called the two of them "apart people".
 In 1960, Capote and Lee traveled to Kansas together to investigate the multiple murders that were the basis for Capote's nonfiction novel In Cold Blood.